WHAT DO WE DO?

 Every Saturday morning, children, teenagers and adults gather around this space to bake bread and pizza, encouraging community activities with a common goal.

-Sometimes people take advantage of the fire to cook food or make corn tortillas by hand.
+Sometimes people use the fire to cook food or make corn tortillas by hand.

 Organic orchard: